yhmnin/Swift-Project-20Days/README.md

 I am xiao fu, a [product designer](https://dribbble.com/yhmnin) and currently learning Swift.

-This project was totally inspired by [Allen Wang](https://twitter.com/creativewang)'s [30 Days of Swift],then,I made a decision to put my every single day to write Swift, this's the final code of 30 tiny Swift projects.
+This project was totally inspired by [Allen Wang](https://twitter.com/creativewang)'s [30 Days of Swift],then,I made a decision to put my every single day to write Swift.